The Renovations Designers Want to See You Make in 2026

 Photography by Lauren Miller; Design by Sam Sacks Design

-Incorporating architectural elements into design and bringing them back into the home.
-Think: beefy baseboards, plaster crown, ceiling details, and paneling.
-I want less perfection and more human touch. –Sam Sacks, founder of Sam Sacks Design
+Bringing architectural elements back into the home.
+Think: beefy baseboards, plaster crown molding, ceiling details, and paneling.
+I want less perfection and more human touch. —Sam Sacks, founder of Sam Sacks Design

-Architectural arches, limewash and plaster walls throughout, and accent ceilings.
-These elements bring softness, depth, and character to new builds and renovations. –Justine Wolman, founder of Justine Wolman Interiors
+Architectural arches, limewash and plaster walls, and accent ceilings.
+These elements bring softness, depth, and character to new builds and renovations. —Justine Wolman, founder of Justine Wolman Interiors

 classic staircase